 The world is comprised of humans and machines.
 We need to be able to trust the identities of both.
 Machines take on many forms and will necessarily evolve but without the identity of each machine firmly established, security and trust are not possible.
 The opportunity for progress that comes with DevOps, cloud and software-defined everything can be made much more enjoyable with reliable digital trust.

-What challenges will we see in implementing this new framework for machine identity protection?
+What challenges will we see in implementing this new framework for machine identity management?
 What must your organization do to grab the reins of how machine identities are created, used and destroyed at machine speed in the months and years ahead?
 Stay tuned.

 This blog was originally posted by Joel Shick on September 11, 2018.